LinerSu/nyu-pl-spring-20-rec/Week 03/README.md

 ####  How to calculate the values of several variables in the parameter passing modes?

 1. Call by value --- values are copied by actual parameters when they pass.
+For instance, in c: TODOOO

 2. Call by reference --- formal parameter is the actual one (change formal also change actual).
+For example, in C++: TODOOOO

-3. Call by name --- formal parameter is bound by expression (execute formal by executing the expression), the parameter is evaluated until it will be used.
+3. Call by name --- formal parameter is bound by the expression (execute formal by executing the expression).
+The expression is evaluated until the parameter will be used.
+That is, whenever the parameter is used, the expression will be evaluated.
+Take a Scala code as an example: TODOOOO

+4. Call by need --- At first, formal parameter is bound by the expression (execute formal by executing the expression).
+The expression is evaluated until it will be used firstly.
+After that used, the parameter is bound by the evaluated result.
+In other words, the expression is evaluated for the first time, but the remianed uses of that parameter will be treated as a normal value.
+Consider the following Haskell code: TODOOOO

 #### Sample Question
 Consider this following Pseudo code: